mysterious-ben/Titanic/README.md

 - SVM
 - Model Selection and Stacking

-**Very briefly on the results**
+**Very briefly on the results:**
-Random Forests, Boosted Trees, Logistic GAM, Logistic Local and SVM show comparable out-of-sample performance.
+- Random Forests, Boosted Trees, Logistic GAM, Logistic Local and SVM show comparable out-of-sample performance.
-The classifier for the Kaggle submission  is a classifier stacking Logistic Regression, Random Forests, Boosted Trees, Logistic Local and SVM, with the weights minimizing a cross-validated normalized deviance loss function.
+- The classifier for the Kaggle submission is a classifier stacking Logistic Regression, Random Forests, Boosted Trees, Logistic Local and SVM, with the weights minimizing a cross-validated normalized deviance loss function.
-The current score on Kaggle: 0.78
+- The current score on Kaggle: 0.78
-The main area to improve: feature engineering
+- The main area to improve: feature engineering
-More details: see the folder "run"
+- More details: see the folder "run"

 ## Installation